-The residual charges used to recover the sunk costs of the power grid should be levied solely on suppliers in future, Ofgem has said.
+The residual charges used to recover the sunk costs of the power grid should be levied solely on demand, Ofgem has said.

 The regulator believes removing generators’ liability to pay the charges will prevent market distortions and help to create a level playing field between different types of generation.

 However, Ofgem’s working paper on the change elicited criticism from the Association for Decentralised Energy, which says the proposals will have consequences that run counter to government’s industrial strategy and smart energy goals.

 Payments for use of the electricity network are divided between forward-looking charges, which are intended to reflect users’ impact on costs due to investments in new capacity, and residual charges, which are intended to recover the sunk costs of the existing infrastructure.

-At the moment, both suppliers and generators are required to pay residual charges, but in an update to the significant code review which it commenced in August, Ofgem today (6 October) revealed plans to shift the burden to suppliers alone.
+At the moment, residual charges are levied on both generation and demand, but in an update to the significant code review which it commenced in August, Ofgem today (6 October) revealed plans to shift the entire burden to the demand side.

 “Residual charges are intended to ensure revenue recovery and are not designed to incentivise specific actions by network users,” the paper states.
 “However, they can create significant opportunities for some users to avoid paying them if they are not well designed.”